Celtics–Lakers rivalry: 2010 NBA Finals

 This was the fifth Game 7 between the Lakers and Celtics.
 Boston had won all previous Game 7 match-ups between the two teams.
-Kobe Bryant exhibited difficulties for much of the game, shooting only 6-for-24 from the field.
-However, he would score 10 of his game-high 24 points in the fourth quarter.
-After the Celtics had built a 13-point lead late in the third quarter, the game was tied at 64 with six minutes remaining in the fourth quarter.
-Ron Artest would sink a key 3-pointer for the Lakers and make other clutch moves, leading Phil Jackson to call him the MVP of Game 7.
-However, the Celtics would not give up, and Rajon Rondo would hit a 3-pointer to make the game 81–79.
+Bryant exhibited difficulties for much of the game, shooting only 6-for-24 from the field.
+However, he grabbed 15 rebounds and scored 10 of his game-high 23 points in the fourth quarter, including 8 out of 9 free throws.
+After the Celtics had built a 13-point lead late in the third quarter, the game was tied at 64 after a Fisher 3-pointer.
+Bryant hit two free throws and a jumper with 5:22 remaining to give the Lakers a lead they would never relinquish.
+Still nursing a 4-point lead with 1:46 remaining, Gasol blocked Pierce then converted a tough layup over three Celtics.
+After Wallace responded with a 3-pointer to make the score 76–73, Ron Artest sank a key 3-pointer for the Lakers to double the lead to 6 with 1:01 left.
+Artest's 20 points and all-around contributions led Phil Jackson to call him the MVP of Game 7.
+Ten seconds later, Allen hit another 3-pointer to cut the lead to 3.
+On the penultimate Lakers possession, Bryant missed, but Gasol snagged a crucial offensive rebound and found Bryant, who sank two more free throws.
+The Celtics would not give up, and Rondo grabbed his own offensive rebound and hit a 3-pointer to make the game 81–79.
 The Celtics were forced to foul Sasha Vujačić, he went to the line and made both free throws to give the Lakers a definitive 83–79 lead.
-Rondo would miss his final 3-pointer and the Lakers won Game 7 against the Celtics for the first time in franchise history, clinch their 16th NBA title, and repeat as NBA champions for the first time since their three-peat from 2000 to 2002 during the "Shaq and Kobe" era.
+Rondo would miss his final 3-pointer, Gasol grabbed his 18th rebound to go along with 19 points, and the Lakers won Game 7 against the Celtics for the first time in franchise history.
+They clinched their 16th NBA title, and repeated as NBA champions for the first time since their three-peat from 2000 to 2002 during the "Shaq and Kobe" era.

 Game 7 was the third most-watched game in NBA history, with 28.2 million viewers (No. 1 being Game 7 of the 2016 NBA Finals, No. 2 being Game 6 of the 1998 NBA Finals).
 Game 7 was watched by an average audience of 1.1 million viewers on TSN, making it the largest Canadian audience ever recorded for an NBA game.
-This was also the first time since 2002 that a team has won back-to-back championships; that team was also the Lakers, led by Kobe and Shaquille O'Neal.
+This was also the first time since 2002 that a team has won back-to-back championships; that team was also the Lakers, led by Bryant and Shaquille O'Neal.

 Kobe Bryant was named Finals MVP for the second straight year.